Kioubit/FlapAlerted/README.md

   -disableAddPath
         Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon) -minimumAge int
-        Minimum age in seconds a prefix must be active to be listed.
+        Minimum age in seconds a prefix must be active to be detected.
 Has no effect if the routeChangeCounter is set to zero (default 540)
   -noPathInfo
-        Disable keeping path information. (only disable if memory usage is a concern) -pathInfoAll
+        Disable keeping path information. (only disable if memory usage is a concern) -pathInfoDetectedOnly
-        Keep path information for all instead of only active prefixes (increases memory usage) -period int
+        Keep path information only for detected prefixes (decreases memory usage) -period int
         Interval in seconds within which the routeChangeCounter value is evaluated.
 Higher values increase memory consumption. (default 60)
   -routeChangeCounter int